yaypm/davis-server/README.md

 ####Default DAVIS Port : 3000
 ---

 *3000 is the default port that DAVIS will be available on.
 Set this to a desired port (Default Node.js is 3000).
 DAVIS needs to be a secure endpoint so you will need to determine how you would like to do this.
-We prefer an Elastic Load balancer that can handle both a listening port, redirection, and HTTPS.
+We prefer an AWS Elastic Load balancer that can handle both a listening port, redirection, and HTTPS.
 We have chosen AWS's Elastic Beanstalk service to host DAVIS where ELB is a native and out of the box configuration.*

 ````javascript
 const config = {